adrianorsouza/codeigniter-phpmailer/README.md

 #Codeigniter mail plugin powered by PHPMailer

-###A simple CodeIgniter Mail class to connect your application through the powerful PHPMailer library.
+###A simple CodeIgniter mail class to connect your application through the powerful PHPMailer library.

 Version: 0.1.2